Personnel Policy Manual

 5. The Iosco-Arenac District Library reserves the right to require employees to submit to tests, which may include urinalysis and/or a blood test, to determine the presence of illegal drugs or alcohol, in connection with investigations of work rule violations and other instances where there is reasonable suspicion to believe that the Drug and Alcohol-Free Workplace policy has been violated.

 6. The Iosco-Arenac District Library agrees to make a good faith effort to continue to maintain a drug and alcohol-free workplace through the implementation of the above policies.
-As always, Federal, State, and local law govern the policies of the Iosco-Arenac District Library.
+Federal, State, and local law govern the policies of the Iosco-Arenac District Library.

 j.
 Personal Book Orders